 Growing up we learn that life is full of rumor and romanticized legends.
 All is not as it first appears to be.
 We all have much to learn, things we never knew we needed to know.

 Now, back to the song.
 Layers of lessons I saw.
-It made me see the ugliness in self righteous, I know better, attitudes, both our own and those of others.
+It made me see the ugliness in self righteous, know it all attitudes; both our own and those of others.
 It’s a pleasant reminder of our need to take a closer look at other cultures and their legends.
-Do you see a lesson about how we can grow into kinder, broader and more hospitable people?
-I think we might need to come out of our stale life boxes and open up to other voices on the winds of life.
-Holy Spirit knows how to take us there.

 Jesus often used parables about things of the world to teach lessons.
 Songs are parables.
 Many parables from the world are used to teach spiritual secrets.
 Now, I’m aware that some really religious and carnal mindsets see shadows of suspicion and are not open to wisdom from unusual places.
 We need to remember that God spoke to a man through a donkey; God won’t fit in our religious boxes.
 I once heard a man say “You can learn something from the dumbest man you’ll ever meet” I sure do believe the world needs lots more of that kind of wisdom.